mjwowpa/HybridAppAzureStack/README.md

 You will find [here](https://docs.microsoft.com/en-us/azure/azure-stack/) the official guide of Azure Stack to enable your plateform correctly.

-## Deploy Project
+## Ressources

-Resources below are relative to the deployement for enabling this scenario:
+Resources below are relative to the deployement for enabling this hybrid scenario:

 ## [Azure Content]()
 PaaS: